Pylons/pyramid/docs/designdefense.rst

 Here are the main rationales involved in the :app:`Pyramid` decision to use the ZCA registry:

-- Pedigree.
-A nontrivial part of the answer to this question is "pedigree".
+- History.
+A nontrivial part of the answer to this question is "history".
   Much of the design of :app:`Pyramid` is stolen directly from :term:`Zope`.
   Zope uses the ZCA registry to do a number of tricks.  :app:`Pyramid` mimics these tricks, and, because the ZCA registry works well for that set of